 A Marriage FAQ

-April 17th marks nine years that Wren and I have been married.
-In honor of this celebratory date, I will be posting quite a few blog posts centered around our marriage and the love we share for each other.
-Next up: a marriage FAQ.
+Wren and I have been married.
+In honor of this celebratory date, I will be

-I met Wren by coincidence when I was 17-years-old and he was 20-years-old.
+How did you meet your husband?I met Wren by coincidence when I was 17-years-old and he was 20-years-old.
 He came to my house to collect a check from my father, but my father was running late from a business meeting so I kept him company.
 We got into talking and discovered we had a lot in common.
 When it was time for Wren to leave he left and we didn't stay in contact for a couple months.
 Then, four months later, he called me and asked me out.
 Turns out he left his phone number on the receipt my dad had and my dad thought I knew about it and didn't bring it up to me!
 I said yes and we went on our first date three days later, and about every three days after that for six months until Wren proposed!
 We were married six months later on April 17th, 2004 and it has been a true fairytale since the day I met my Prince Charming.
+When you met him, did you have any idea that you would marry him?

 I met Wren one day and didn't see him for three months after that, so yes I did feel an attraction to him but it quickly faded.
 Once he called me and asked me on a date, though, and I heard his voice on the phone I was reminded once again why I liked this man: there was something about him that made me feel special and happy.
 After our first date, Wren kissed my on the cheek and as he drove away, I knew I was in love with this man that he would one day be my husband.
 As cheesy as it may sound, it was definitely love at first sight for Wren and me.
 Whenever I was with Wren I didn't want to leave him and whenever I wasn't with him I couldn't wait to be with him again.
 And I remember after our first date telling my mom, "I just know it, Mom, this is the man i'm going to marry."
 Our love was that real and our connection was that instant.